PTAB

 • Core Argument for this Ground:

-• Prior Art Mapping: Petitioner argued that Bolli disclosed all elements of the challenged claims.
-Bolli explicitly disclosed macitentan as an "especially preferred" endothelin receptor antagonist for use in pharmaceutical compositions.
-Bolli further taught combining these compounds with "vasodilators... which serve to treat high blood pressure or any cardiac disorders," such as pulmonary hypertension (PH) and erectile dysfunction (ED).
-Petitioner contended that a person of ordinary skill in the art (POSA) would have immediately understood that the well-known, blockbuster "vasodilators" for these exact conditions included the PDE5 inhibitors sildenafil and tadalafil.
-Bolli also disclosed dosage ranges for macitentan (0.1-50 mg/kg) that overlap or encompass the claimed ranges, and a POSA would have known the standard dosages for sildenafil and tadalafil, which fall within the claimed ranges.
+• Prior Art Mapping: Petitioner argued that Bolli disclosed all limitations of the challenged claims.
+Bolli taught macitentan as an "especially preferred" ETA antagonist for treating diseases associated with vasoconstriction, including pulmonary hypertension (PH) and erectile dysfunction (ED).
+Critically, Bolli expressly taught combining macitentan with "vasodilators ... which serve to treat high blood pressure or any cardiac disorders."
+Petitioner asserted that a person of ordinary skill in the art (POSA) would have immediately understood this class of "vasodilators" to include the well-known and commercially dominant PDE5 inhibitors sildenafil and tadalafil, as they were blockbuster drugs used to treat the very same conditions (PH and ED) mentioned in Bolli.
+Bolli also disclosed dosage ranges that overlap or encompass the claimed ranges.

-Ground 2: Obviousness under §103 - Claims 1-57 are obvious over Bolli in view of Keyser.
+Ground 2: Obviousness over Bolli and Keyser - Claims 1-57 are obvious over Bolli in view of Keyser under 35 U.S.C. §103.

 • Core Argument for this Ground:

-• Prior Art Mapping: Petitioner asserted that Bolli taught the use of macitentan as a potent and selective ETA antagonist.
-Keyser taught combination therapies comprising an ETA antagonist and a PDE5 inhibitor (such as sildenafil or tadalafil) for treating the same vasoconstrictive diseases, including PH.
+• Prior Art Mapping: Petitioner contended that Bolli taught macitentan and its general use in combination with vasodilators.
+Keyser explicitly taught combination therapies comprising an ETA antagonist and a PDE5 inhibitor (specifically naming sildenafil and tadalafil) for treating the same cardiac disorders, such as PH.
+The combination of references therefore expressly disclosed a product containing macitentan and a PDE5 inhibitor for treating hypertension.

 • Core Argument for this Ground:

-• Prior Art Mapping: Hoeper and Morice collectively taught the successful and safe combination of the ETA antagonist bosentan with the PDE5 inhibitors sildenafil and tadalafil for treating idiopathic pulmonary arterial hypertension (PAH).
-Bolli disclosed macitentan as an especially preferred ETA antagonist with superior potency and selectivity compared to compounds like bosentan.
+• Prior Art Mapping: Hoeper and Morice described the successful and well-tolerated clinical use of combination therapy using the ET antagonist bosentan with the PDE5 inhibitors sildenafil (Hoeper) and tadalafil (Morice) to treat idiopathic pulmonary arterial hypertension (PAH).
+Bolli disclosed macitentan as a potent and highly selective ETA antagonist.

 6. Relief Requested

-• Petitioner requested institution of an inter partes review and cancellation of claims 1-57 of Patent 8,268,847 as unpatentable.
+• Petitioner requests institution of IPR and cancellation of claims 1-57 of the ’847 patent as unpatentable.